RosemaryJF/focused-app/README.md

 ## Usage

-To use the application the user can navigate to the Heruko deployment link here:  https://stark-taiga-90419.herokuapp.com/
+To use the application the user can navigate to the seeded Heruko deployment link here:  https://stark-taiga-90419.herokuapp.com/

 From the homepage they will be asked to login or signup: